 I met Leonardo Santetti a few years ago.
 He came from Italy, Florence to Lithuania for the first time and immediately made a lot of friends.
 It wasn’t surprising at all because it was impossible not to love him.
-Maybe it’s his Italian friendliness or the fact that he is from the specialty coffee industry where people tend to be friendly and easy going.
+Maybe it’s his Italian friendliness or the fact that he is from the specialty coffee industry where people tend to be friendly and easy-going.
 But then I realized that there was so much more about him.
 He was taught from the early days of his life that other people matter.
 You can feel it every time you get a chance to talk to Leo.
 So, it’s not surprising that he managed to use this fundamental trait of his character in his photography.
 Leo has just opened an exhibition of Polaroids in Florence.
-Photos are centred on simple daily moments.
+Photos are centered on simple daily moments.
 It’s called Fragments over time suspended/ Frammenti nel tempo sospesi.

 What it’s like to live in Lithuania, Vilnius?

 I would recommend for everyone to go away for some time just to realize what it’s like being that other guy.
 You are a friend of everyone and no one at the same time.
 People love to spend time with you but only in their spare time.
 It’s not a bad thing, it’s just the way it is.
-I have a lot of foreigners friends in Italy and being here just helps me to understand their situation better.
+I have a lot of foreign friends in Italy, and being here just helps me to understand their situation better.
 It’s a great experience putting yourself in someone else’s shoes.

 Let’s talk about photography.
 You call you Polaroid shots “fragments over time suspended“.
 What was the most powerful and overwhelming moment in your life?
 Imagine it was a Polaroid shot.